gderivas/DS_Nanodegree_Capstone/README.md

 The aim of this project is to conduct a complete data science pipeline from real raw data provided by Starbucks.

-You can follow all the code in the included Python Notebook or in this [Medium article](https://www.medium.com).
+You can follow all the code and a more detailed explanation of the process in the included Python Notebook or in this [Medium article](https://www.medium.com).

 ### 1.2 The Data